hemantksingh/messup-learn/Data Science and ML/Big Data.md

   * point to your data in Amazon S3, define the schema, and start querying using standard SQL, pay per query and the data scanned
   * integrated with AWS Glue Data Catalog

 * Dataform (part of Google Cloud)
-  * Cloud warehouses store and process data cost effectively, meaning more and more companies are [moving away from an ETL to an ELT approach](https://dataform.co/etl-vs-elt) for managing analytical data.
+  * Cloud warehouses store and process data cost effectively, meaning more and more companies are [moving away from an ETL to an ELT approach](https://dataform.co/etl-vs-elt) for managing analytical data
   * [Dataform](https://dataform.co) helps in converting captured data to curated data in BigQuery data warehouse
 * Goolge BigQuery
   * fully managed, serverless data warehouse that scales with your storage and computing power needs
 * Google Cloud ML Engine
   * allows you to [train machine learning models](https://towardsdatascience.com/how-to-train-machine-learning-models-in-the-cloud-using-cloud-ml-engine-3f0d935294b3) in TensorFlow and other Python ML libraries (such as scikit-learn) without having to manage any infrastructure.
 * Google Cloud Dataprep
   * serverless service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.

 * Kaggle
   * the *Github of Data Science*
   * allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges
   * offers a no-setup, customizable, Jupyter Notebooks environment for data analysis